Storm chasing: Geographical, seasonal, and diurnal activity

 Advancing technology since the mid-2000s led to chasers more commonly targeting less amenable areas (i.e. hilly or forested) that were previously eschewed when continuous wide visibility was critical.
 These advancements, particularly in-vehicle weather data such as radar, also led to an increase in chasing after nightfall.
 Most chasing remains during daylight hours with active storm intercepting peaking from mid-late afternoon through early-to-mid evening.
 This is dictated by a chaser's schedule (availability to chase) and by when storms form, which usually is around peak heating during the mid-to-late afternoon but on some days occurs in early afternoon or even in the morning.
 An additional advantage of later season storms is that days are considerably longer than in early spring.
 Morning or early afternoon storms tend to be associated with stronger wind shear and thus most often happen earlier in the spring season or later during the fall season.

-Some organized chasing efforts have also begun in the Top End of the Northern Territory and in southeastern Australia, with the biggest successes in November and December.
-A handful of individuals are also known to be chasing in other countries, including the United Kingdom, Israel, Italy, Spain, France, Belgium, the Netherlands, Finland, Germany, Austria, Switzerland, Poland, Bulgaria, Slovenia, Hungary, the Czech Republic, Slovakia, Estonia, Argentina, South Africa, Bangladesh, and New Zealand; although many people trek to the Great Plains of North America from these and other countries around the world (especially from the UK).
-The number of chasers and number countries where chasers are active expanded at an accelerating pace in Europe from the 1990s–2010s.
+Chasing efforts occur in the Top End of the Northern Territory and in southeastern Australia, with the biggest successes in November and December.
+A handful of individuals are also known to be chasing in other countries, including the United Kingdom, Israel, Italy, Spain, France, Belgium, the Netherlands, Finland, Germany, Austria, Switzerland, Poland, Bulgaria, Slovenia, Hungary, the Czech Republic, Slovakia, Estonia, Argentina, Brazil, Paraguay, South Africa, Bangladesh, and New Zealand; although many people trek to the Great Plains of North America from these and other countries around the world (especially from the UK).
+The number of chasers and number countries where chasers are active expanded at an accelerating pace in Europe from the 1990s–2010s and in the Pampas and surrounding areas of South America in the 2010s-2020s.